night-beaver/angled-peggle-aimer/README.md

 #### Methods

-The two main methods of the component you should be concerned about are:
+The three main methods of the component you should be aware of are:

 -   `refresh()`
 -   `addHand(angle, color)`
+-   `getHands()`

 The `refresh()` method deletes all hands from the dial and re-renders the dial.